Salary data has been updated in August 2020

 It’s widely acknowledged that STEM (science, engineering, technology and math) graduates go on to have lucrative careers.
+There are all types of engineering sectors that are in high demand.
 So, if you’re a whizz at any of these subjects or are drawn to learning more about them, you could turn your passion into a pretty high flying profession.

 The U.S. is known for producing some of the best engineers in the world, who gain top degrees at some of the most prestigious American universities.
 Though a bachelor's degree is the standard engineering qualification, for particular engineering jobs some employers may require a master’s degree or, occasionally, a doctorate.
 All engineers, in any discipline however, must pass a licensing exam if they offer services directly to the public.

 Want to know how you can get in on the action?
 Read on to learn about 10 of the highest engineering salaries and most interesting engineering degrees and where you can go to study them.

 [Engineering salary data comes from Payscale].